ibm-cloud-docs/hardware-firewall-shared/getting-help.md

 # Getting Help and Support for Hardware Firewall
 {: #getting-help-and-support-for-hardware-firewall-shared-}

 If you have problems or questions when using the Hardware Firewall, you can get help by searching for information or by asking questions through one of the forums listed below.
-You can also open a support ticket.
+You can also open a support case.
 {: shortdesc}

 When using the forums to ask a question, tag your question so that it is seen by the IBM© Cloud development teams.